- § 2101

 (b) Upon approval, the applicant shall pay an annual license fee of $500, which shall be payable annually thereafter.
 Two hundred and fifty dollars of the aforementioned license fee shall be allocated to and for the assistance of the Delaware Emergency Mortgage Assistance Program.
 No abatement in the amount of said license fee shall be made if the license is issued for less than 1 year or if the license is surrendered, canceled or revoked prior to the expiration of the period for which such license was issued.
 Every license issued hereunder shall expire on December 31 of each year.68 Del.
 Laws, c.
 326, § 1; 76 Del.
 Laws, c.
 420, §§ 1, 2; 82 Del.
 Laws, c.
 78, § 1;

-Upon the filing of an application for a license, if the Commissioner shall find that the financial responsibility, experience, character and general fitness of the applicant and of the members thereof (if the applicant is a partnership or association) and of the officers and directors thereof (if the applicant is a corporation) are such as to warrant belief that its business will be operated honestly, fairly and efficiently within the purpose of this chapter, he shall thereupon issue a license to transact business in accordance with this chapter.
-If the Commissioner shall not so find, he shall not issue such license and he shall notify the applicant of its denial, give notice of the grounds for refusal and notify the applicant of the right to request a hearing.
+Upon the filing of an application for a license, if the Commissioner shall find that the financial responsibility, experience, character and general fitness of the applicant and of the members thereof (if the applicant is a partnership or association) and of the officers and directors thereof (if the applicant is a corporation) are such as to warrant belief that its business will be operated honestly, fairly and efficiently within the purpose of this chapter, the Commissioner shall thereupon issue a license to transact business in accordance with this chapter.
+If the Commissioner shall not so find, the Commissioner shall not issue such license and the Commissioner shall notify the applicant of its denial, give notice of the grounds for refusal and notify the applicant of the right to request a hearing.
 If the applicant requests a hearing, the Commissioner shall hold such hearing under Chapter 101 of Title 29.
-The Commissioner shall approve or deny every application for license hereunder within 90 days from the date the Commissioner determines that the application as filed with him is complete.68 Del.
+The Commissioner shall approve or deny every application for license hereunder within 90 days from the date the Commissioner determines that the application as filed with the Commissioner is complete.68 Del.
 Laws, c.
-326, § 1;
+326, § 1; 84 Del.
+Laws, c.
+42, § 69;

 In the event that there shall be any change among the officers, partners or directors of any licensee, the licensee shall forthwith notify the Commissioner of the name, address and occupation of each new officer, partner or director and provide such other information as the Commissioner may require.68 Del.
 Laws, c.
 326, § 1;